 With so many health risks associated with formaldehyde use, it’s understandable if people don’t want to get exposed to it.
 However, it’s important to put the compound’s dangers in the right context.

-Formaldehyde is an integral part in plywood manufacturing.
+Formaldehyde is an integral part of plywood manufacturing.
 Since ply is one of the most popular building materials around, it would be difficult to avoid using it.

 The formaldehyde emissions from plywood tend to be at their highest immediately after the manufacturing process.
 This is when timber sheets are bonded together using phenol formaldehyde adhesive.